 You could choose a ceramic teapot such as the traditional English Brown Betty.
 But you might prefer the look of a traditional Japanese cast iron teapot.
 Not only can cast-iron teapots keep your tea hot, but they also look great.
-This why many proud owners display their teapot when not in use.
+This is why many proud owners display their teapots when not in use.

 Table of contents

 - Why use a cast-iron teapot (main benefits)

 - Cast iron kettle vs. teapot

 - How to make tea using your teapot

 - How to restore and remove rust from a cast iron teapot

 Why do you need a Japanese cast-iron teapot?

 Japanese cast iron teapots come in an array of beautiful traditional and modern designs, such as cherry blossoms and dragonflies.
 Again cast iron teapots are beautiful, but they are also durable and can last for many years.
 With the proper care, a cast iron teapot can be an heirloom that you pass down through the generations.